Mass media in Serbia: Trade unions

-UNS was founded in Belgrade in 1881, and in Socialist times defended the autonomy of the media within the limis of the self-government ideology of the Yugoslav Communist Party.
-During Milosevic' rule, journalists split between those interested in the protection of the "national interest", seeing the media as a state tool, and those interested in the protection of the profession, focusing on the development of a pluralist society and the need for impartiality and balance in the journalistic profession, thus trying to resist to political pressures.
-UNS leaders promoted the defense of "Serbian interests" and "patriotic journalism".
-Many members of the association left it and founded NUNS in 1994.
-UNS disassociated itself from its previous behaviour after Milosevic's fall: in 2001 it excluded eight former leading journalists.
-Yet, its collaboration with the previous government remains a bone of contention with NUNS, that pushes for a ban over all journalists associated with the former administration's promotion of war, hate speech, ethnic and political discrimination.
-In 2009 NUNS launched criminal charges against those journalist who had been working in RTV Belgrade, RTV Novi Sad and dailies Vecernje Novosti and Politika in the 1990s, while UNS defended them as persons who "just did their job" and remains opposed to the re-examination of media behaviour in the 1990s.
+UNS was founded in Belgrade in 1881 and defended the autonomy of the media within the limits of the self-government ideology of the Yugoslav Communist Party during the socialist time.
+In 2009, NUNS launched criminal charges against those journalist who had been working in RTV Belgrade, RTV Novi Sad, as well as daily newspaper Vecernje Novosti and Politika in the 1990s, while UNS defended them as persons who "just did their job" and remains opposed to the re-examination of media behaviour in the 1990s.

-In 2000 UNS declared 1,514 members, NUNS declared 1,410 members, while around 3,000 journalists remained unassociated.
+In 2000, UNS declared 1,514 members, NUNS declared 1,410 members, while around 3,000 journalists remained unassociated.
 Today, UNS remains the main journalists' association in Serbia, with about 6,000 members, against NUNS' 2,400.
 Both associations are members of the International Federation of Journalists, and strive for the protection of the legal and social aspects of journalism, the promotion of free journalism and media pluralism, and the development of professional norms and ethical standards.

 Serbia does not have a tradition of journalists' trade unions and media business organisations, as associations have been dealing with social protection in the past.
-Journalists in Serbia remain underpaid and under-employed, often without a regular contract and below minimal wages.
+Journalists in Serbia remain underpaid and underemployed, often without a regular contract and below the minimum wage.
 Journalists working in local media at risk of bankruptcy are particularly exposed, since they are left without social protection.